DataDog/apps/docs/en/programming-model.md

 ### Links & Navigation

-Standard anchor links rendered in IFrames will navigate only the iframe window itself, not the entire DataDog app.
+Standard anchor links rendered in IFrames will navigate only the iframe window itself, not the entire Datadog app.
 This may be desirable as a way to switch IFrame content (for example, to change the content of a frame from a list of items to an item detail, and back).
 However, we expect apps to also want to navigate the main browser window.
 This can be achieved with `client.location.goTo()`:
 ```js
 client.location.goTo('/infrastructure/map')
 ```